The Meeting House: Teachings

-Sexual assault charges and allegations
+Sexual assault charges, convictions and allegations

 In 2012, former youth pastor Kieran Naidoo was arrested and charged as part of a large scale child pornography investigation by the Ontario Provincial Police.
 He was charged with four counts of luring, four counts of sexual exploitation, invitation to sexual touching, and possession of child pornography.
+Naidoo was later convicted.
 In January 2021, he was again arrested and charged with sexual exploitation regarding an incident that had occurred between 2002 and 2005.
 Toronto police stated that they believe there may be additional victims.

 In 2014, youth pastor David Churchill was charged with sexual assault and sexual exploitation.
 The church later stated that Churchill was convicted.

 In December 2021, Bruxy Cavey was accused of sexual misconduct and subsequently placed on leave of absence from his role as Teaching Pastor.
-Cavey subsequently resigned on March 3, 2022, after the conclusion of an independent external investigation into the allegations.
-The independent investigation into Cavey's conduct determined that he had engaged in a sexual relationship with a member of his congregation, which had begun as a "pastoral counselling relationship" and lasted for "a number of years".
-The investigation concluded that this "amounted to sexual harassment", and that Cavey had "abused his power and authority".
+Cavey was subsequently forced to resign on March 3, 2022, after the conclusion of an independent external investigation into the allegations.
+A former member, known by the pseudonym "Hagar," came forward to another teaching pastor, Danielle Strickland, with claims that she and Cavey had been in a sexual relationship from 2013 to 2018.
+Strickland then brought the accusations to the Overseers Board.
+The independent investigation into Cavey's conduct determined that he had engaged in a sexual relationship with "Hagar" which had begun as a "pastoral counselling relationship" and lasted for "a number of years".
+The investigation concluded that Cavey's behaviour "amounted to sexual harassment", and that he had "abused his power and authority" in violation of both the church's handbook and Be In Christ's Handbook of Faith and Life.
+The Overseers Board said that if Cavey had not "accepted responsibility for his actions" and resigned, he would have been fired.
 Cavey's pastoral credentials were also revoked by the Be In Christ Church of Canada.
-On March 8, teaching pastor Danielle Strickland announced her resignation, "in solidarity with the victim of abuse".
-In a statement, Maggie John, Chair of the Overseers Board, stated that Strickland did not agree with the language used in the report, and that both Strickland and the victim wanted the church "to use stronger language".
+As scathing as the final report was, Strickland felt it did not go far enough, believing that Cavey had committed clergy sexual abuse.
+She resigned shortly before the church released its findings "in solidarity with the victim of abuse".
+In a statement, Maggie John, Chair of the Overseers Board, stated that both Strickland and "Hagar" wanted the church "to use stronger language".
 As of March 2022, the church had removed all recordings of Cavey's teachings from its website as a result of his misconduct.

 On March 12, 2022, the Meeting House announced that it had engaged a victim advocate to receive concerns of sexual misconduct by a staff member of the church.